sigp/lighthouse/book/src/api-vc-endpoints.md

 ## `GET /lighthouse/system`

+*Available on Linux and macOS.*

-Returns information regarding the health of the host machine.
+Returns system statistics and information about the host machine.

 ### HTTP Specification